wongd-hub/data-sci-practice/spaceship-titanic/README.md

 ### 5.3.2 Validation

 In validating this model, we see that it hasn’t done much better than the random forest we set up earlier.
-Accuracy is up slightly as well as specificity, however sensitivity is lower.
+Accuracy, sensitivity, and specificity are around the same as that of the random forest.

 ``` r
 predicted_values_xgb <- valid_xgb %>%